How to watch the 2024 Emmy Awards

 The forthcoming awards show comes months after the delayed 2023 ceremony and will be hosted by father-son duo Eugene and Dan Levy

-The 76th Emmy Awards are right around the corner, preparing to honor the best in television.
+The 76th Emmy Awards are almost upon us, with the industry’s top stars preparing to honor the best in television.

 The ceremony comes just months after the delayed 2023 awards show was broadcast in January due to the historic actors’ and writers’ strike.